Friday, June 19, 2026

 (From Dan Kosmayer Photography)

-Starting with ship wrecks, the most famous one is the S.S.
-Sapona.
-This concrete giant remains still and untouched in Bimini's southern waters, resting from its turbulent past.
-The initial purpose it was built for, was to serve as a transport ship for US Army soldiers during World War I, yet, after the war, it had no use anymore so it was sold.
-The new owner had the unconventional idea of turning it into a floating casino and it didn't work, so it was sold again to a rather interesting guy called Bruce Bethell.
+Firstly, we focus on the S.S.
+Sapona, the most famous ship wreck of the region, and indeed, the one with the craziest story.
+The concrete ship was initially built to serve as a transport vessel for US Army soldiers during World War I, yet, after the war, it had no use anymore so it was sold.
+The new owner had the unconventional idea of turning it into a floating casino and it didn't work, so it was sold again to a cunning man called Bruce Bethell.
+This guy was a former British naval officer who opened a little liquor store in Nassau, Bahamas' capital, and who would take advantage of the Volstead act for growing his business.
+In a nutshell, this act didn't allow the sale of liquor throughout the USA; therefore, Bethell wanted to create supply routes where he would sell to Americans cheap alcohol outside of their country

 The S.S.
 Sapona from above (from Resort World Bimini)

-Bethell was a former British naval officer who opened a little liquor store in Nassau, Bahamas' capital.
-He seemed old and fatigued, but he was actually a cunning man who took advantage of the Volstead act for growing his business.
-In a nutshell, this act didn't allow the sale of liquor throughout the USA; therefore Bethell wanted to create supply routes where he would sell to Americans cheap alcohol outside of their country.
 And that's when Bimini comes into play, as it is separated only by 80 kilometers from Miami.
 Here, Bethell established a warehouse where he transported the beverages with the Sapona he previously bought and ended up with a fortune of roughly 3 Million dollars and with the nickname "The Bimini Rum King".
-And when all seemed perfect, the Sapona wrecked during a hurricane in South Bimini, meanwhile the Volstead act was repealed again.
-As a result, Bethell lived the rest of his life almost in poverty, meanwhile the S.S.
+But when all seemed perfect, the Sapona wrecked during a hurricane in South Bimini, meanwhile the Volstead act was repealed.
+As a result, Bethell lived the rest of his life almost in poverty, whilst the S.S.
 Sapona was used by the US Army as a bombing target for training, until its abandonment.
+The concrete giant remains still and untouched in the south of Bimini, resting from its turbulent past.

 Bimini Airport (from Bahamas Islands and Cays Realty)